dfyockey/XSLT_PEDS/README.md

      desired.
 You can retain or delete zipTrash or its contents as you wish.

-     The unzipping scripts may be run either from a file manager or the command line.
-If run from the command line, the script name must be preceded by `./` (e.g. `./unzipa`).
-Also, the file to be unzipped may alternatively be provided as an argument when running from the command line.
+     The file to be unzipped may alternatively be provided as an argument when running from the command line, in which case it will not be moved upon completion.

   5. Open the generated Html files to view the formatted PEDS data.

+  _Note for Technical Users:_ `unzippeds` is run be each of the aforementioned scripts to perform their operations.
+It may be used directly or within a script to perform any of those operations by providing an appropriate argument.
+  Run `unzippeds -?` for usage information.

   ## Viewing Options